 Cyberbullying, inappropriate content, too much screen time, cyber predators, and depression.
-Unfortunately, many kids, tweens and teens are facing these scenarios every day.
+Unfortunately, many kids, tweens, and teens are facing these scenarios every day.
 And they are facing them through their devices.
-Because let’s face it, they are on their devices a lot.
+So let’s face it, they are on their devices a lot.
 Drive past a school bus stop in the morning and you’ll see a fair amount of kids waiting for the bus on their phones.
 And as parents, we worry.
 Worry about what they are searching, who they are texting, what videos they are watching, whether they are online too much…yep, we worry.
-And with everything going on in our child’s life, and our own, a little help in the department of device and online monitoring can be extremely helpful and can also take away a small portion of our worry.
+And with everything going on in our child’s life, and our own, a little help in the department of the device and online monitoring can be extremely helpful and can also take away a small portion of our worry.
 Enter parental control apps.

 Parental control apps came about as a way to help parents monitor their child’s device and online activity and help parents help their children make good choices.
 We took some time to look into four popular apps with the goal of sharing the good and the bad of each of them.
 Fair warning, none of the apps are perfect and handle every component of security that you may be hoping for.